Benawi/React-Capstone-Metrics-Webapp/README.md

 ### React capstone - COVID-19 Metrics web app : [Requirements](https://github.com/microverseinc/curriculum-react-redux/blob/main/capstone/react_capstone.md)

 - [x] Real-time data updates: The React capstone - COVID-19 Metrics web app will provide real-time updates on COVID-19 metrics such as the number of cases, deaths, and recoveries.
-- [x] Location-based metrics: The web app will allow users to view COVID-19 metrics for specific locations such as countries, continent.
+- [x] Location-based metrics: The web app will allow users to view COVID-19 metrics for specific countries.
 This feature will enable users to track the spread of the virus in their desired area and make informed decisions based on local data
 - [x] In the browser tested ; it render without problems, [Metrics webapp online ](http://localhost:3000/React-Capstone-Metrics-webapp)
-- [x] All components and functions of the project tested and [pass all](https://github.com/Nahid1911/space-travelers-proj-react/assets/21217148/cf7d6060-a326-418c-81c7-b2eaf25a7c54)
+- [x] All components and functions of the project tested and [pass all](https://github.com/Benawi/React-Capstone-Metrics-webapp/assets/21217148/8d76d6be-8d38-4b7f-bc90-de625e617f0c)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>